bpowell/bpowell.github.io/content/about.md

 date: 2018-02-17T22:10:23-05:00
 menu: "navbar"
 ---
+I am a Software Engineer at [Armory](https://www.armory.io/tribe).
+I work on a product called Spinnaker.
+It helps developers ship better software, faster!

-I am a programmer at Oakland University and I work as the lead developer on a open source portal system called [uPortal](https://github.com/Jasig/uPortal).
-I also manage a team of student developers.
+I was a programmer at Oakland University and I worked as the lead developer on a open source portal system called [uPortal](https://github.com/Jasig/uPortal).
+I also managed a team of student developers.
 The students range from maybe taking one computer science class, to maybe a year or two of programming experience.
-A decent part of my job is to train the students to be active members of the open source community.
+A decent part of the job is to train the students to be active members of the open source community.
 I helped develop the uPortal Soffit security infrastructure and have committed back many security patches to the base product and portlets.
 Before I worked on uPortal I was the lead identity management developer.
 I maintained an old legacy code base that managed accounts for the University.
 My big project during this time was to create a way for new students, staff, and faculty to pick their own account names.

 Previously I was a student developer at Oakland University.
 As a student I designed and built an Android app to connect to the uPortal web framework.